Are you listening?

-Connes: It is unquestionably the only universal language.[iv]
+Connes: It is unquestionably the only universal language.[xvi]

-But it goes much deeper than that, for linguistic vocabulary is dimensional in exactly the same way that math is dimensional (as in three dimensions).
-Linguistic vocabulary may not often be as precise as mathematical vocabulary, but we can still get an idea of how words nuance each other.
+Linguistic vocabulary is dimensional in the same way that math is dimensional (as in three dimensions).
+Linguistic vocabulary may not often be as precise as mathematical vocabulary, but we can still get an idea of how words nuance each other dimensionally.
 Consider, for example, the abstract word freedom.
-You can’t really begin to define or understand that word unless you also define the word slavery—just like you can’t define the word hot without also defining cold, or up without down, or three without four and five and 500, etc. And just like you can put hot and cold on a number line to define a thermometer, you could also plot freedom and slavery on a number line to show the spectrum of meaning that the words convey.
+You can’t really begin to define or understand that word unless you also define the word slavery—just like you can’t define the word hot without also defining cold, or up without down, or three without four and five and 500, just as a child can’t learn the meaning of the word red without also learning the meaning of blue and yellow and eventually all the colors in the crayon box.
+And just like you can put hot and cold on a number line to define a thermometer, you could also plot freedom and slavery on a number line to show the spectrum of meaning the words convey:

-However, this is just a one-dimensional understanding of freedom, and we still need more context in order to effectively communicate.
-After all, if you lived in the dark then you wouldn’t have much freedom would you, even if you were not enslaved to someone else.
+However, this is just a one-dimensional understanding of freedom, and we still need more context to effectively communicate.
+After all, if you lived in the dark then you wouldn’t have much freedom would you, even if you were not enslaved to someone else?
 The light of truth and education increases our freedom.
-So if we want to express ourselves more precisely and clearly, we will need more words.
-We could start by plotting another number line with knowledge defining one end and ignorance the other:
+So, if we want to express ourselves more precisely and clearly, we could start by plotting another number line with knowledge defining one end and ignorance the other: